How to make sense of your Apple Watch Heart Rate Variability (HRV) data

-To me, the main challenge for today’s practitioners is not using one feature or the other, or one sensor or the other, but proper testing.
-What I mean is that educating people on the importance of context and the morning routine is by far more important than using one tool or feature over the other.
+To me, the main challenge for today’s practitioners is not using one feature or the other, or one sensor or the other, but following a few key guidelines to make sure data can be correctly interpreted.
+Context and the morning routine are by far more important than using one tool or feature over the other.
 Unfortunately, devices that claim to do HRV all day, often simply reporting random data points, are really making it harder to properly communicate these aspects, and this brings me to the final and most important point: reproducible context.

 Consider that what we try to measure is parasympathetic activity, so the branch of the autonomic nervous system (ANS) in charge of rest, recovery and relaxation.
-The ANS is affected by pretty much anything (food, alcohol, coffee, stress — just think about reading something online and getting some emotional reaction in no time), hence measuring throughout the day typically results in capturing transient stressors and telling us very little about our chronic physiological state.
+The ANS is affected by pretty much anything (food, alcohol, coffee, stress — just think about reading something online and getting some emotional reaction in no time), hence measuring throughout the day or at random time points during the night typically results in capturing transient stressors and telling us very little about our chronic physiological state.

 Interpreting your daily measurements

 Once you’ve collected your daily measurements for a while, there is something more to discuss: interpreting them.